HMCS Drumheller (K 167)

 HMCS Drumheller (A/Cdr.
 G.H.
 Griffiths, RCN) picks up 16 survivors from the Panamanian merchant Capira that was torpedoed and sunk by German U-boat U-609 in convoy SC-97 about 400 nautical miles south-east of Cape Farewell in position 57°13'N, 33°40'W.

 HMCS Drumheller (T/Lt.
 L.P.
-Denny, RCNR) picks up 19 survivors from the British merchant Ford Concord that was torpedoed and sunk by German U-boat U-456 about 350 nautical miles north of the Azores in position 46°05'N, 25°20'W.
+Denny, RCNR) picks up 15 survivors from the British merchant Ford Concord that was torpedoed and sunk by German U-boat U-456 earlier that day about 440 nautical miles north of the Azores in position 46°05'N, 25°20'W.

 13 May 1943

 German U-boat U-753 was sunk in the North Atlantic, in position 48°37'N, 22°39'W, by depth charges from the Canadian corvette HMCS Drumheller (T/Lt.
 L.P.
 Denny, RCNR), the British frigate HMS Lagan (Lt.Cdr.
 A. Ayre, RNR) and depth charges from a Canadian Sunderland aircraft (RCAF Sqdn.
 423/G).